This article originally published in February 2019 has been updated following the UK general election in December.

-By law, the United Kingdom is due to leave the European Union at the end of the Article 50 process, with or without a divorce agreement.
-The scheduled departure date is now October 31, 2019.
+By law, the United Kingdom is due to leave the European Union at the end of the Article 50 process with or without a divorce agreement, in the absence of an alternative arrangement.
+After three extensions, the scheduled departure date is now January 31, 2020.

-Preparations for a no-deal scenario are being revived – as are business warnings of damaging consequences, dismissed as scare stories by some Brexit supporters.
+Preparations for a no-deal scenario have been stepped up – as have warnings of damaging consequences to the economy and for future UK-EU relations.
+These have often been dismissed as scare stories by some Brexit supporters.

 Euronews has examined in detail how the rules would change under no-deal, and how this might affect the UK and the EU.
 Articles are clickable in the sections below.

-Our explainer on trade looks at the potential impact of WTO rules and warnings of disruption to the economy on both sides of the English Channel.
+Once outside the EU's customs union and single market and in the absence of successfully negotiated alternative, the UK will trade with the EU under World Trade Organisation terms.
+Our explainer looks at the potential impact of WTO rules and warnings of disruption to the economy on both sides of the English Channel.

 We examine how EU citizens living in the UK and British nationals on the continent would be affected by a no-deal Brexit.